Port Willunga BeachFree

-Peeking over the edge of the cliff top is the Star of Greece restaurant, which was named for an early shipwreck off of this treacherous piece of coast.
+Nestled on the edge of the cliff top is the Star of Greece restaurant, offering stunning views along the coast and named after a nearby shipwreck.
 Sections of the hull of the Star of Greece, which came to grief in 1888, remain on the ocean floor and make for a popular diving spot.
 At low tide parts of the wreck may still be visible from the shore.